charlietfe/haskell-challenge/README.md

 ## Disclaimer

-I know the basics concepts of the language such us, data types, type classes, currying, lazy loading, high order functions, basic functional programming patters and so on.
+I know the basics concepts of the language such us, data types, type classes, currying, lazy loading, high order functions, basic functional programming patterns and so on.
 But I need some deeper knowledge to get the whole thing and be productive as soon as possible with projects at [Theam](https://github.com/theam).
 So probably my journey could not be follow as a tutorial for learning Haskell.

 ## Material used to learn